Using Heat Shrink Tubing on connectors and splices.

 Unfortunately I do not have any links in yet to show these photos in a larger size.
 At least there is a link back to my home page.

-As an added note, when shrinking the tubing it is usually best to start in the middle and work out.
-With the connector kits I carefully shrink the tubing down just behind the collar, let it cool a bit and then work back onto the coax heating it just enough to shrink the tube.
+As an added note: With the connector kits I carefully shrink the tubing down just behind the collar, let it cool a bit and then work back onto the coax heating it just enough to shrink the tube.
 This will also melt the hot glue on the inside of the tubing.
+Too much heat, or taking too long to shrink the tubing can melt the dielectric in the coax.

 Photography by Roger Halstead